You’re no longer able to request a new repayment deferral after 31 March.

 If you’ll be unable to make your repayments, there are a number of other options available, which will depend on your personal circumstances.

-If we accept your request to defer your repayments, we’ll record this arrangement to make sure it doesn't impact your credit file.
+We'll record this to make sure it doesn't impact your credit file.

-Although taking a repayment deferral will not negatively impact your credit file, lenders may take other information into account when making future lending decisions.
+Taking a repayment deferral won’t negatively impact your credit file, but lenders may consider other information when making future lending decisions.